 Hazard Rating: 1/10 | Parking: Good + close | from Hobart: 26 km | Faces: West into Mortimer Bay | Length: 2.7 km

-Gorringes beach is part of the Mortimer Bay reserve in a protected area of South Arm.
+Gorringes Beach is part of the Mortimer Bay reserve in a protected area of South Arm.
 Access via Rifle Range Road just past Lauderdale.
 The north end is at the end of Rifle Range Road and the south end is further down Gellibrand Drive which forks off Rifle Range Road.
 No dogs on the south end.

-A gradual tidal beach more for wading than swimming with interesting birdlife and other things to explore.
-Views of the east side of South Arm.
+A gradual tidal beach that is more suited for wading than swimming.
+Interesting birdlife and other things to explore and a wonderful beach to walk and explore with views of the east side of South Arm.

 Gorringes Beach was named after Charles Francis Gorringe Senior (born 1809) who occupied the area in 1867.
 Mortimer Bay was named after landowner and whaler Henry William Mortimer who lived there between 1825-39.